-From tea to cocoa
+From tea to cacao

 The guardians of the ceremony are helpers on the path to remembrance

 There are times when we feel that there is more to us than what we are experiencing right now, but we don't know how to connect with it.
-For many, cocoa is just a tasty drink, for others it is a deeper encounter with themselves.
+For many, cacao is just a tasty drink, for others it is a deeper encounter with themselves.
 You don't have to know where the path leads, you just need to feel like you are going.
 You don't have to believe in anything, just be present.
-The ceremony with cocoa is a ceremony with yourself, and it doesn't give answers, but lovingly and gently reminds and makes space for what has always lived within you.
+The ceremony with cacao is a ceremony with yourself, and it doesn't give answers, but lovingly and gently reminds and makes space for what has always lived within you .
 There is a plant that doesn't give, but accompanies.
 Those who feel a calling will find it.

 If you feel a calling, you can find current events here: